top of page

 Thesis Project Internship

 If you are a student looking to undertake an official thesis or dissertation project on Neotropical amphibians or reptiles in the Peruvian Amazon and would like to benefit from our expertise and know-how, then this option is for you.
-We are able to help guide students along the path from project design, implementation and data analysis, with close supervision provided by our team of research coordinators and PhD-level scientists.
+You can find out more on the Thesis Project Internship page.
+We are able to offer support and advice to students regarding project design, implementation and data analysis, along with close supervision from our research coordinators.
 We have even identified some potential research questions that could be developed into thesis projects, although we are also open to ideas and questions from student applicants.
 Undergraduate level projects should ideally be planned to be undertaken over a minimum 6-week period.
-Any shorter and there is no guarantee, in our experience, that sufficient quality data could be collected.
+Any shorter and there is no guarantee, in our experience, that sufficient quality data would be collected.
 Our management team can also provide official supervision and reporting as may be required by colleges and universities.
-More about Thesis Project Internship Program here.
+Due to the specific nature of each student's thesis project idea, final costs will be agreed following discussions with the Fauna Forever research team.

 A Yellow-footed tortoise (Chelonoidis denticulatus)